Monday, December 31, 2012

 I Can't Save The World

 And, I think that is what He wanted me to realize.
 It's His world and His problems.
-And He is big enough to handle things without any help from me.
+And he is big enough to handle things without any help from me.
 And yet He uses me.
 He loves to use me, to teach me, so show me how He does it, how He takes care of things, and how sometimes I am just supposed to sit back and watch.
 Watch the miraculous workings of God.
 I watch in amazement how He lays a certain person on my heart.
-Whether it be a beggar or a neighbor--He gives me the go ahead, the nod, the desire to help.
+Whether it be a beggar or a neighbor--He gives me the go-ahead, the nod, the desire to help.
 He provides the funds, the means, the wherewithal--it's all Him, and none of me.
-I don't need to feel one bit guilty, this is God's world and He can do with it what He wants.
+I don't need to feel one bit guilty; this is God's world, and He can do with it what He wants.
 I don't have to be afraid because I serve a fearless God.
-And I don't have to feel obligated to serve because I feel privileged to serve.
+And I don't feel obligated to serve because I feel privileged to do so.
 I feel honored to serve.

 You see, if I did it, if I helped the poor, sent all my money overseas, volunteered all my time, then I would be the one taking all the credit.
-I would be the one worrying about everything being done just right.
-Am I doing enough, am I giving enough, am I?
+I would be the one ensuring everything is done just right.
+Am I doing enough?
+Am I giving enough?
+Am I?
 I guess what I'm saying is--I want to take the I out of this equation.
 This has to be a God thing.
 Not a me thing.
-There is no way on this earth that I as one person can meet the needs of millions of people.
+There is no way on this earth that I, as one person, can meet the needs of millions of people.
 However, I know someone who can.
-And, I know someone who whispers my name, and says to me--can you do this for me today?
+And I know someone who whispers my name and says to me, "Can you do this for me today?"
 Give this, go there, listen here.

 This is what I have been praying about today.
 I wondered about a lot of things--why I was born in this wonderful country, during this time of invention and technology--I wondered why I am this color, this gender, I wondered so many things--why, why me?
 I had to pray, and pray hard.
-I needed to know--what is it that you oh God want me to do?
-As your servant, who doesn't want to ever be selfish, what do you want to me to do?
+I needed to know — what is it that you, oh God, want me to do?
+As your servant, who doesn't want to ever be selfish, what do you want me to do?

 And then I heard it, the answer.
 In that small still voice of His, I heard it.
 He said to me--be available, give it all, do it all, be all to them, act on my behalf, be there, go there, have my heart.